Taxi licences - tender, renew and transfer

 To assist with its determination TfNSW may consider any recommendation made by the Independent Pricing and Regulatory Tribunal (IPART), which undertakes reviews and provides recommendations in relation to maximum taxi fares and the number of taxi licences to be released.
 For further information visit the IPART website.

-For the 2017-18 financial year, TfNSW has determined that a total of 62 annual taxi licences will be issued in Sydney.
+For the 2019-20 financial year, TfNSW has determined that a total of 78 annual taxi licences will be issued in the Sydney Metropolitan Transport District.

 Anyone interested in participating in a taxi licence tender should read the taxi licence tender section for details on the timing and any terms and conditions.
 Taxi licence tenders are also be advertised on the NSW Government eTendering website.